stochasticmaterialism/Digital-Image-Correlation-DIC-/README.md

 # DIC_LIPEC
 Python package to perform stereo calibration for Digital Image Correlation (DIC)

+# The Package in Brief

+- [x] A calibration patern that can be implemented in real life scenario
+- [x] A dual webcam setup ensuring the same view from both webcams and focused at a particular point in the calibration pattern
+- [x] Capture frames of the calibration pattern using the stereo system
+- [x] Frames must be on .jpg or .png format
+- [ ] The package works with .tiff format images
+- [x] Detect points from the captured frames using template matching algorithm and recognise a grid pattern
+- [ ] Template matching works on all captured frames
+- [x] Use the detected grid and points for stereo calibration
+- [x] Determine intrinsic and extrinsic parameters for both webcams

 # Main features

 * The package is built using Python 3.7.6 consisting of three different functions.